This is a deliberately empty heading to satisfy the HTML5 validator.

 Directed by Ilana Goldman , Gabriel Williams

-Choreography and dancing by Ilana Goldman
+Choreography and Dancing by Ilana Goldman

 Featuring N/A

-Music composed by Patrick McKinney
+Music Composed by Patrick McKinney

-Music performed by Patrick McKinney and Greg Sauer
+Music Performed by Patrick McKinney and Greg Sauer

 Cinematography by Gabriel Williams